Robin

 Where they nest: Dense trees and shrubs, sometimes on trellises and porch roofs.

-My observations: One of the most common birds seen in a garden, Robins are fun to watch especially when hunting earthworms in a lawn.
+My observations: One of the most common birds seen in a garden, the Robin is fun to watch especially when hunting earthworms in a lawn.
 They have a cheery song that greets and ends the day, usually delivered from the top of a pine tree in our yard.
-If you robin on nestget near their nests, or otherwise make them unhappy, prepare to be on the receiving end of a sharp scolding.
+If you get near their nests, or otherwise make them unhappy, be prepared to be on the receiving end of a sharp scolding.
 They look so blissful when bathing, but other birds and anything else nearby will get drenched by all the flying water!
 The males have bright reddish-orange breasts while females are more drab, and the young have black-and-cream speckled breasts.
 While all are pleasant to watch, protect your cherries, blueberries and strawberries from hungry marauders.
 Robins migrate south for the winter.

 Watch this video to listen to a robin greeting the day: